schappim/mBot-Gitbook/section-1-chapter-5-quick-demonstration.md

 In the second part of this book you will learn how to implement this kind of behaviour on your mBot.
 Yes, you will learn how to program your mBot to follow a line!

 Fun, isn't it?
-To stop the mBot, press the "A" button on the remote controller to go back into manual control mode.I encourage you to play around with your mBot and the programs that come with it at available budgets using the A, B and C buttons on your remote control and the directional buttons so as to control its direction.
+To stop the mBot, press the "A" button on the remote controller to go back into manual control mode.I encourage you to play around with your mBot and the programs that come with it at available budgets using the A, B and C buttons on your remote control and the directional buttons to control its direction.

 In the next chapter, I'm going to show you how you can do some simple programming on the mBot using the Scratch graphical programming language on an iPad.